 Should You Learn to Understand Microexpressions?

-In this article we will address why you learn to read microexpressions.
-The skill to read and understand microexpression is a robust interpersonal communications tool that’ll give you a psychological edge in complex interpersonal interaction such as job interviews, negotiations, sales presentations and in your personal life.
+In this article, we will address why you learn to read microexpressions.
+The skill to read and understand subtle facial expressions and microexpressions is a robust interpersonal communications skill that’ll give you a psychological edge in complex interpersonal interactions at a job interview, negotiations, sales presentations and in your personal life.

-The applying and reading micro expressions is very insightful into understanding the feelings and psychology of other people.
+Applying and reading microexpressions is very insightful for understanding the feelings and psychology of other people.

-Firstly, micro expressions are the same across all cultures and societies.
-An example — your client in Frankfurt, the Managing Director in Beijing or principal supplier in India will express contempt through nearly identical non-verbal movement of their facial muscles.
+Firstly, microexpressions are the same across all cultures and societies.
+An example — your client in Frankfurt, the Managing Director in Beijing or the principal supplier in India will express contempt through the nearly identical non-verbal movements of their facial muscles.

-Second, micro-expressions don´t change due to demographics, age, gender, education etc…—To you that means Customers, suppliers, and associates will express anger with the same fleeting non-verbal facial expressions.
-This particular emotion is identified when a person’s eyebrows come down, the lips compress together for a fraction of a second.
-According to intelligence interviewer Chase Hughes
+The second point that’s good to be aware of is that microexpressions don´t change due to demographics, age, gender, education etc—To you, that means Customers, suppliers, and associates will express anger with the same fleeting non-verbal facial expressions.

-Working in more than 90 countries in the past 20 year as a consultant and advisor has involved close interactions with over a thousand professionals both in government and many Fortune 500 companies, across various demographic groups.
+My experience of the past 25 years or so.
+Having worked in more than 90 countries as a consultant and advisor has involved me in close interactions with thousands of professionals both in government and many Fortune 500 companies, across various demographic groups.

 Here’s a 3-step method that can help you leverage people’s microexpressions.

-All of this can happen within a flash, so being lightening fast is key.
-The skill and ability of being able to read and understand nonverbal body language can instantly tell you how the other person is feeling.
-Having this ability to read microexpressions is a powerful tool that’ll give you psychological leverage in complex interpersonal interaction such as job interviews, negotiations, sales presentations and personal life.
+All of this can happen within a flash, so being lightning fast is key.
+The skill and ability to be able to read and understand nonverbal body language can instantly tell you how the other person is feeling.
+Having this ability to read microexpressions is a powerful tool that’ll give you psychological leverage in complex interpersonal interactions such as job interviews, negotiations, sales presentations and personal life.

-Here a number of resources that can help you recognize, understand, and respond to microexpressions.
-You may also want to look up the 7 universally acknowledged micro expressions, each of which is mapped to specific facial expressions.
+Here are a number of resources that can help you recognize, understand, and respond to microexpressions.
+You may also want to look up the 7 universally acknowledged microexpressions, each of which is mapped to specific facial expressions.